 When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.
 However, this does not affect our evaluation or recommendation of each product.
 See our list of partners & how we get paid here.
 You can also learn our process for reviewing tennis gear here.

-Our Ratings for the Yonex Vcore Pro
+Our Ratings for the Yonex Percept

 - Power: 6